 Quick navigation links to FAQ's:

 Why would you see an Endocrinologist?

-Endocrinology encompasses a wide variety of organs that secrete hormones.
+Endocrinology encompasses a wide variety of organs that secrete hormones in your body.
 These include - the adrenal glands, hypothalamus, ovaries, testicles, pancreas, parathyroid glands, Thyroid gland, pineal gland, pituitary gland, pancreas, and thymus.
-An individual that has a health disease or health disorder in any of the aforementioned areas may require workup, treatment, and care by an endocrinologist.
-In order to see an endocrinologist, one must get a referral from a general practice health physician or primary care doctor.
+Treating endocrine dysfunctions may be as simple as taking supplements or stopping current medications, such as birth control.
+However, an individual that has a health disease or hormonal disorder in any of the aforementioned areas may require workup, treatment, and care by an endocrinologist.
+In order to see an endocrinologist, one must get a referral from a general practice health physician or primary care doctor at a health service location or clinic.
 There are several symptoms that may point to a health disorder that is endocrine in origin, these include:

 - Dry skin

 - Weight gain

 - Weight loss